Ahlfors-regular conformal dimension and energies of graph maps: Sandwiching ARCdim

-To prove Theorem~\ref{thm:crit-sandwich}, we begin by supposing $\pi, \phi\co G_1 \rightrightarrows G_0$ is a $\lambda$-backward-contracting ($\lambda<1$), recurrent, virtual endomorphism of graphs.
-The assumption implies $\oE^\infty[\pi, \phi] \le \lambda < 1$.
-This asymptotic energy is independent of the choice of metric on~$G_0$.
-For technical reasons, subdivide any loops of~$G_0$ by adding a vertex, and choose the metric so each edge of $G_0$ has length $1$.
-This makes the star of any edge at any level contractible; recall Definition~\ref{def:star}.
+For technical reasons, we subdivide any loops of~$G_0$ by adding a vertex on the interior.
+Since asymptotic energies are independent of the chosen metric, for later convenience, we choose the metric so each edge of $G_0$ has length $1$.
+Together, these conventions serve to make the star (recall Definition~\ref{def:star}) of any edge at any level contractible.